rakyll/opencensus-grpc-demo/README.md

 We need to register the Prometheus metrics handler so it can scrap and read the metrics we collected.

-I am subscribing to some views, so the library collects, aggregates and exports them.
+I am subscribing to some views; so the library collects, aggregates and exports them.

 Let's run the gRPC Go client: